zketosis/liam/memory-bank/techContext.md

 ## Development Setup
 - The product is integrated with existing development workflows through its GitHub App, allowing for seamless automation and review processes.
 - The system is designed to be modular, enabling easy integration and extension of features.
-- **Task Pipeline**: A series of tasks are chained together using Trigger.dev to form a complete review workflow.
+- **Task Pipeline**: A series of tasks are chained together using Trigger.dev to form a complete review workflow, including schema metadata generation.
 - **Function Separation**: Business logic is separated into dedicated function files that are called from task definitions.
+- **Type Safety**: When working with Supabase, type assertions are used to bridge the gap between Supabase's types and the application's expected types, particularly for nested queries and bigint fields.
 - **Package Management**: pnpm for efficient dependency management.
 - **Monorepo Management**: pnpm workspaces.
 - **Build System**: Turborepo for optimized builds.